isomerpages/nlb-biblioasia/_oct-to-dec-2011/The Enigma of Departure: Remembering Singapore’s Railway Lines and Stations.md

 The proposed southernmost destination of Tanjong Pagar in Singapore for the new deviation was also planned in tandem with the increasing importance of Keppel Harbour.
 In some ways, these harked back to the earlier 1907 track that connected the harbour, as well as the earliest (but unsuccessful) call by the Tanjong Pagar Dock Company in the mid-1860s to connect Pantai Chermin to Telok Ayer Market by rail.[^13] About a thousand acres of land was acquired for the deviation and the railway terminus, included lines and also a passenger station, goods yards, train yards, signal stations and staff quarters at Tanjong Pagar.
 The Railway Board, working with the Municipality and other agencies, detailed the design brief of the station and eventually awarded the contract to Swan and Maclaren Architects at the end of 1926.[^14] In the following year, H.C.
 Atkin-Berry, the architect partner-in-charge, made visits to study several railway stations in England.
 Construction commenced on 7 May 1929, and by August 1931, over 630 concrete piles had been driven into the site.
 The building was mostly completed by 1932 and a Singapore Trade Exhibition was held there in January the same year.

 D.S.
-Petrovich, the main architect of the station building, was born in Serbia (then Yugoslavia) and had joined Swan and Maclaren in 1928 after having registered with the Royal Institute of British Architects in 1926.[^15] He designed various notable buildings during his tenure at that office, including the Malayan Motor Building at Orchard Road, the Kelly & Walsh Building at Raffles Place, and others on the island or elsewhere in Malaya.
+Petrovich, the main architect of the station building, was born in Serbia (then Yugoslavia) and had joined Swan and Maclaren in 1928 after having registered with the Royal Institute of British Architects in 1926.[^15] He designed various notable buildings during his tenure at that office, including the Malayan Motor Building at Orchard Road, the Kelly &amp; Walsh Building at Raffles Place, and others on the island or elsewhere in Malaya.
 The station building itself was a major engineering feat of the day, employing the (then new) advantages of reinforced concrete in creating a 72-foot high giant barrel vault that is also naturally ventilated and illuminated in the day time, which sheltered the central arrival/departure hall.
 On three sides of this rough square plan were the entrance portico, a two-storey high rectilinear office block facing Keppel Road, and the 950-foot long covered platforms, respectively.
 The architecture of the building may be said to have followed the tenets of Art Deco, which employs elegant geometric forms or modules as design principles.

 <img style="width:80%;" src="/images/Vol%207%20issue%203/RailwayLines/17%20-%20TPRS%20platform%20with%20Singapura%20sign.jpg">